Loading and pre-processing#

 Correct full dataset#

-In this group of functions you can apply correction to the full dataset without the need to load it in the viewer (which is usually impossible because of its size).
-You can choose which correction to apply (destripe is always applied after white correction if both a re selected).
+In this section you can apply corrections to the full dataset without the need to load it in the viewer (which is usually impossible because of its size).
+You can choose which correction to apply (destripe is always applied after white correction if both are selected).
 You can also limit to bands to process.
 Data are saved in zarr format with the name corrected.zarr.
+As zarr saves data in a format split into chunks, the Chunk size option allows to control their size \(N\) (in pixels).
+Each chunk is always composed of a single band split into \(NxN\) groups of pixels.
+Small chunks allow for faster browsing but create many files so a balance should be found.

 Correct multiple datasets#